How to Choose the Right Shampoo for Skunked Dogs

 To remove skunk smell from your dog, act fast and use the right cleaning solution.
 The sooner you treat it, the better your chances of stopping the odor from setting in.

-When Rumi got skunked the first time, I didn’t know what to do.
-I panicked, tried to give her a regular bath, and the smell just got worse.
-It soaked into everything, her fur, her collar, even the towel I used.
-That’s when I learned that regular shampoo doesn’t work.
-You need something made for skunk spray.
+I didn’t know what to do when Rumi lost the first time.
+I freaked out and tried to give her a normal bath, but the smell got worse.
+It got into her hair, her collar, and even the towel I used.
+I found out then that normal shampoo doesn’t work.
+A skunk spray-made item is what you need.

 Step 1: Use a Skunk-Specific Shampoo